+The term "natural candles" refers to candles made from soy wax, palm wax, and beeswax and free from artificial ingredients and colors.
+You can use natural colorants in soap-making, but can you use the same natural ingredients in your homemade candles?
 While you can use a lot of the same herbs and spices in candles, some do not work as well as others.
-There are a few tricks you'll want to learn to make natural soy candles that use natural ingredients for coloration.
+There are a few tricks to learn to make natural soy candles that use natural ingredients for coloration.

 It's also good to be aware that natural colors are often more sensitive to fading than synthetic colors.
 When not in use, it's best to keep these all-natural soy candles in a dark place.